Skip to main content

 Texas Law and VLT — What's Legal

 Texas law requires front side windows (driver and passenger) to allow at least 25% visible light through.
 Rear side windows and the rear window can be any shade.
-Front windshield tint is limited to a 6-inch sun strip above the AS-1 line.
+Front windshield tint is limited to a non-reflective strip above the AS-1 line — typically the top 4–5 inches.

 When choosing tint for Texas, you can go as dark as you want on rear windows — maximizing heat rejection and privacy.
 On front windows, 35% VLT is the sweet spot: legal by a solid margin, still noticeably darkened, and with a good film still providing strong IR rejection.
 See our full Texas window tint laws guide for complete VLT rules by window type.